smaillacheruvu/Telling-Stories-with-Data/Final_Project_Part1.md

 <br>
 ### Project Structure:

+## Data:
+I will source the bulk of my data from the U.S. Energy Information Administration (EIA), in particular from the Residential Energy Consumption Survey (RECS).
+You can access the [landing page of the data here]( https://www.eia.gov/consumption/residential/data/2020/), downloading the CSVs for years and topics of interest.
+While the EIA provides [data dating back to 1980](https://www.eia.gov/consumption/residential/data/previous.php), I anticipate that I will focus on more recent years, likely from 2000 onward.
+Importantly, the EIA did not begin explicitly tracking energy insecurity in RECS until 2015.
+Therefore, my ability to make temporal comparisons on energy insecurity is limited.
+However, I can comment on changes in types of fuels and levels of consumption over time.
+To supplement this, I will leverage academic studies as possible

+The EIA provides state-level and US region level data, so I anticipate that I will make maps to highlight geographic trends in the data.
+Since energy insecurity is tied to household’s income as well as the quality of a home (older or more poorly insulated homes are likely to require more energy), I am particularly excited by a [table from the 2020 RECS on structural characteristics of homes for different states]( https://view.officeapps.live.com/op/view.aspx?src=https%3A%2F%2Fwww.eia.gov%2Fconsumption%2Fresidential%2Fdata%2F2020%2Fstate%2Fxls%2FState%2520Structural%2520Characteristics.xlsx&wdOrigin=BROWSELINK), which includes data on when homes were built, the types of windows used (important for insulation), and power outages.
+I may try to overlay this with income data to point to states that may be particularly vulnerable to energy insecurity.

 ## Method and Medium:
 <b>I will use Flourish, Tableau, and other packages (as needed) to create charts and graphics for the final project</b>.
 In addition to the visualizations, I will write a text narrative to guide readers through the project, providing content to enrich the visuals.
 For more complex charts, I will offer summaries and provide the required information for casual readers to quickly understand them.
 However, I will aim for simplicity in creating visualizations to make the project as accessible possible.
 Further, I am to avoid jargon and technical terms that would confuse casual readers – if I find myself needing to use technical language, I will explain terms upon first use.